The Nike Employee Store: How To Get In and What To Expect (Beaverton, Oregon)

-This past September, I had the pleasure of visiting the Nike Employee Store for the first time ever.
+This past September, I had the pleasure of visiting the Nike Employee Store for the first time ever during a random weekend trip to Portland.
+I had only ever heard about it in passing, but getting to experience it in person was mindblowing.

-What is the Nike Employee Store, you ask?
-Well basically, it’s a normal Nike store, on steroids.
-You can expect a large variety of current (and past) season products, and everything can be purchased for a fraction of the retail price.
+First off, let’s clarify some things.
+What is the Nike Employee Store?
+In essence, it’s a normal Nike store, but on steroids.
+You can expect a massive variety of current (and past) season products, and everything can be purchased for a fraction of the retail price.

 You’ll get to shop the best of Nike products at employee pricing, which equates to 40-50% off your entire purchase!
 That’s a huge discount!
 And if that’s not enough to entice you, everything you buy is tax-free (if you go to the one located within the state of Oregon).